IOI Puchong Jaya LRT station

-IOI Puchong Jaya LRT station is a light rapid transit station at Puchong Jaya, a township in Puchong, Selangor.
-It is located near IOI Mall, and its name was taken from IOI Group and Bandar Puchong Jaya, and not under the Station Naming Rights Programme run by Prasarana.
+The IOI Puchong Jaya LRT station is a light rapid transit (LRT) station at Puchong Jaya, a township in Puchong, Selangor.
+It is located near IOI Mall Puchong, and its name was taken from IOI Group and Bandar Puchong Jaya.
+Despite having IOI in its name, the station is not part of Prasarana Malaysia's station naming rights programme; the station was delibrately named as such due to its proximity to the mall.

-It is operated under the Sri Petaling Line network as found in the station signage.
-Like most other LRT stations operating in Klang Valley, this station is elevated.
+It is served by the LRT Sri Petaling Line.
+Like most other LRT stations operating in the Klang Valley, this station is elevated.

 History

-The plan for an extension for the existing Sri Petaling LRT Line was proposed in 2006.
-Construction had started since 2011.
+The LRT Sri Petaling Line extension project was proposed in 2006.
+Construction started in 2011.
 The project, worth RM955.84 million, was awarded to a joint venture (JV) consortium of George Kent (M) Bhd and its partner Lion Pacific Sdn Bhd by 2012.
 Although it faced some delays, the station was opened in 31 March 2016 along with 3 more stations in Puchong.
-It is said that the extension had showed a 25% rate of return.